Revealing Light-Driven Dynamics at Nanostructured Solid-Liquid Interfaces with In-Situ SHG

-Estimating interfacial potentials is crucial because they affect the magnitude of surface charges and the local ionic environment, both of which play significant roles in most electrochemical processes at interfaces.
-Having established the mathematical link between surface potential (resulting from solid-liquid chemical equilibrium) and SH intensity (Eq. \ref{eq:ch4_amplitude-SH-Electrolyte}), we now present a direct approach to experimentally estimate the surface potential as a function of electrolyte concentration and SiND geometry.
+Continuous SHG measurements were performed in a reflection configuration using a compression flow cell (Fig.~\ref{fig:main_figure_2}A and \ref{fig:ch4_operando_SHG_setup}D) that is connected to a peristaltic pump for continuous electrolyte circulation.
+As shown in Fig.~\ref{fig:main_figure_2}B, the spectroscopic signal is stable during electrolyte pumping at optimized flow rates, and the increased signal sensitivity (SI \ref{sensitivity_analysis}) enables continuous monitoring of SH intensity transitions as the bulk electrolyte environment is altered.
 In these measurements, no pump laser is used; only the FW beam is used for SHG.
-SH intensities were measured from arrays with disk diameters ranging from 460 to 535~nm (pitch: 800~nm; height: 440~nm) fabricated on the same substrate.
+SH intensities were measured from SiND arrays with disk diameters ranging from 460 to 535~nm (pitch: 800~nm; height: 440~nm) fabricated on the same substrate.
 Measurements were first performed in air and subsequently repeated in electrolyte solutions with concentrations spanning six orders of magnitude (0.001 to 100 mM).
-Fig.~\ref{fig:ch4_surface_potential_concentration}A shows the SH spectra for a 520~nm SiND array at 0.01~mM electrolyte concentration for varying FW intensities (0.41–1.12~mW$/\mu$m$^2$).
-As expected, the spectral position remains invariant with FW intensity, while the peak intensity increases following a quadratic power dependence.
-In Fig.~\ref{fig:ch4_surface_potential_concentration}B, SH intensity is plotted as a function of FW intensity for a wide range of electrolyte concentrations, as well as for the purely solid contribution (no electrolyte).
-The quadratic scaling (slope fixed at 2) confirms the second-order nonlinear origin of the signal (Eqns. \ref{eq:ch4_amplitude-SH-No-Electrolyte} and \ref{eq:ch4_amplitude-SH-Electrolyte}) while systematic changes in the fitted intercept highlight electrolyte-dependent modifications of the effective susceptibility.
-Analytically, this can be easily appreciated because \(\log(I_{\text{SH}})\propto 2\log(\chi)+2\log(I_{\text{FW}})\).
-Thus, when \(I_{\text{SH}}\) is plotted as a function of \(I_{\text{FW}}\) in a log-log scale, it gives a slope of 2, while the intercept changes with electrolyte concentration, indicating that \(\chi\) changes, establishing the interfacial origin of the SH response in different electrolyte environments.
-However, it doesn’t prescribe the change in interfacial potential, as it arises from the third-order contribution; however, the total magnitude can change due to both second- and third-order contributions.
+Fig.~\ref{fig:main_figure_2}C shows the SH spectra for a 520~nm SiND array at 0.01~mM electrolyte concentration for varying FW intensities (0.41–1.12~mW$/\mu$m$^2$).
+As expected, the spectral position remains invariant with FW intensity, whereas the peak intensity increases in a quadratic fashion.
+In Fig.~\ref{fig:main_figure_2}D, SH intensity is plotted as a function of FW intensity for a wide range of electrolyte concentrations, as well as for the purely solid contribution (no electrolyte).
+The quadratic scaling (slope fixed at 2) confirms the second-order nonlinear origin of the signal (Eqs. \ref{eq:ch4_amplitude-SH-Second_order}, \ref{eq:ch4_amplitude-SH_Second_and_third_Order}, and \ref{eq:non-linear_polarisation_effective_chi2_EW}) while systematic changes in the fitted intercept highlight electrolyte-dependent modifications of the effective susceptibility.
+Analytically, this can be easily appreciated because \(\log(I_{\text{SH}})\propto 2\log(\chi_{\text{eff}}^2)+2\log(I_{\text{FW}})\).
+Thus, when \(I_{\text{SH}}\) is plotted as a function of \(I_{\text{FW}}\) in a log-log scale, it gives a slope of 2, while the intercept changes with electrolyte concentration, indicating that the effective susceptibility \(\chi_{\text{eff}}^2\) changes due to the surface contribution and the electric field induced bulk contributions (Eq.~\ref{eq:SH_intensity_F_G}) that is related to interfacial potentials, establishing the interfacial origin of the SH response in different electrolyte environments.